 [The retail format for Dice Throne Season 2 lends itself better to a series of reviews, rather than just one.
-So I made a general video about it for The Watch, that you can check out HERE, plus you can read my review on Battle 1 HERE and Battle 2 HERE with Battles 4 coming soon]
+So I made a general video about it for The Watch, that you can check out HERE, plus you can read my review on Battle 1 HERE and Battle 2 HERE, and Battle 4 HERE]

 Every Character in Dice Throne is unique, with their own powers, abilities, and components.
 At the same time, they have many similarities as well.
 Each of the custom six-sided dice has different symbols and colours, but have the same distribution of symbols.
 Three of something (usually a signature weapon), two of something else, and a single special icon.
 Each side is also numbered allowing for players to roll a four or five dice straight, as well as sub in a standard die if something gets lost.
 Each player card also has nine potential actions that specific character can take.
 (I’ll look at those more in a minute.)